Gambo residents kicking up a stink about sewage smells | CBC News

 A group of Gambo residents say the town's wastewater is being poured directly into Freshwater Bay, and the smell makes living in their homes unbearable.

-The group says raw sewage has been flowing into the water since July, and one of the town's two small water treatment plants is offline.
+The group say raw sewage has been flowing into the water since July, and one of the town's two small water treatment plants is offline.

 Gambo Mayor Craig Lush declined to comment Monday, ahead of further council meetings on the issue.